Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 About this Framework

-The framework was developed by a working group of Patient, Family and Caregiver (PFC) partners, OHT leadership and engagement leads, researchers and ministry staff, co-chaired by Julia Abelson (Public and Patient Engagement Collaborative (PPEC), McMaster University) and Betty-Lou Kristy (Chair, Minister’s Patient and Family Advisory Council) and informed by extensive consultations with PFC partners, OHT leadership and staff across the province between December 2022 and March 2023.
+This framework was developed by a working group of Patient, Family and Caregiver (PFC) partners, Ontario Health Team (OHT) leadership and staff, and Ministry representatives, co-chaired by Julia Abelson (Public and Patient Engagement Collaborative) and Betty-Lou Kristy (Minister’s Patient and Family Advisory Council) which met between December 2022 and March 2023.

-The PPEET is currently available for download from our website in English and French
+The Framework is currently available for download from our website in English and French

 Working Group members include: